MHCommunity/mousehunt-improved/README.md

 # 🐭️ MouseHunt Improved

-MouseHunt Improved is aimed at improving the MouseHunt experience.
-Each module can be toggled on or off on the [MH Improved](https://www.mousehuntgame.com/preferences.php?tab=mousehunt-improved-settings) tab of the settings screen.
+MouseHunt Improved is a browser extension aimed at improving the MouseHunt experience.

+There are numerous features, each of which can be toggled on or off on the [MH Improved](https://www.mousehuntgame.com/preferences.php?tab=mousehunt-improved-settings) tab of the settings screen to customize your experience.

 ⭐️ **Over 150 features and improvements!** ⭐️

-## Important Note

-This is currently in beta.
-Expect there to be bugs, potentially broken features, and other issues.
-The list of features below is **not** up to date either, but it's a good idea of what's available.

 ## Installation